UCC Search Guide

 Why is a UCC Search needed and when do you need it by?

-We require UCC searches on the project company, and sometimes on the seller to confirm that no one has a lien on the project, other than who was disclosed to us.
-The knowledge of any of the company’s assets used as collateral against a different loan is usually required to close on a new loan.
-UCC searches should be done no more than 10 days prior to close, and it ideally would be performed at close.
+We require UCC searches on the project company, to confirm that there are no liens on the project, other than those disclosed to us.
+Future lenders will require disclosure of any collateralized project assets when evaluating the project’s eligibility for an additional loan.
+UCC searches should be done no more than 10 days prior to the intended closing date, and would ideally be performed at the closing of the loan.

 What is the required scope for a UCC Search?

-A UCC search should certify that there are no UCC liens on the assets of the entity in question, other than those previously disclosed to us.
+A UCC search should certify that there are no liens or problematic security interests attached to the assets of the entity in question, other than those previously disclosed to us.

 How can a UCC Search be done?

 Most states offer UCC searches at little or no cost and can be easily found on the Secretary of State website for the state where the project asset is located.